 Title, subtitles and biography

 The title page must list the full title, names, academic or professional affiliations and complete addresses of all authors.
 In case of multiple authors of one article, all authors should be displayed on a new line, followed by organization details, separated by commas.
 A brief autobiographical note may be supplied.
-The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address and telephone number.
+The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address which may be displayed publicly.